Foundation / Corporation

 Southern Exposure (SoEx)

 Alternative Exposure grants fund a wide range of projects and activities led by self-organized artists and small groups in the San Francisco Bay Area.
-Funded activities may include a new exhibition or exhibition series, the ongoing work of an arts venue or collective, a public art project, a one-time event or performance, publications directly related to the visual arts, an online project, an artist residency, a series of film screenings and more.
+Previously funded projects have included a new exhibition or exhibition series, the ongoing work of an arts venue or collective, a public art project, a one-time event or performance, publications directly related to the visual arts, an online project, an artist residency, a series of film screenings, and more.
 In general, Alternative Exposure seeks to foster the development and presentation of artist-led projects that provide opportunities for San Francisco Bay Area artists and include programs that are accessible and open to the public.

-Alternative Exposure grants may also fund general operating costs associated with the launch of new arts spaces and projects as well as provide general operating support for ongoing programs and arts venues in the San Francisco Bay Area.
-Examples include: rent, utilities, transportation costs, artist and designer fees, administrative fees, supplies, equipment, etc.
+Alternative Exposure grants may fund general operating costs associated with the launch of new arts spaces and projects as well as provide general operating support for ongoing programs and arts venues in the San Francisco Bay Area that are not 501c3’s or established commercial galleries.
+Examples of applicable support may include: rent, utilities, transportation costs, artist and designer fees, administrative fees, supplies, equipment, etc.

 GrantWatch ID#: 161200